$0 Arizona Foster Care Quick-Start Checklist

 Can I switch agencies after I start the licensing process?

 Yes, but it is not seamless.
 Some training hours and documentation may transfer.
 The home study typically does not — your new agency will conduct their own.
-Switching agencies mid-process adds 2 to 4 months.
+Switching agencies mid-process can add delay.
 This is why choosing the right agency upfront matters more than most applicants realize.

 Does a criminal record automatically disqualify me from fostering in Arizona?

 No. Arizona evaluates criminal history on a case-by-case basis.
-Certain offenses — felony child abuse, sexual offenses, homicide — are absolute disqualifiers.
-Many other offenses, including older misdemeanors, DUIs, and non-violent felonies, are evaluated through the Good Cause Exception process.
+Certain offenses — felony child abuse, sexual offenses, and other serious felonies — are absolute disqualifiers.
+Some other offenses, including older misdemeanors, DUIs, and non-violent felonies, may be eligible for the Good Cause Exception process.
 The key variable is not the offense itself but how you present it: full disclosure, evidence of rehabilitation, and time elapsed since the offense.

 How much does it cost to become a licensed foster parent in Arizona?

 Out-of-pocket licensing costs typically range from $200 to $3,000 depending on your home's condition.
-The IVP fingerprint card is $67.
+The required fingerprint card is $22 to $67 per adult, depending on card type.
 CPR/First Aid certification is $50 to $100.
 Home modifications — pool fence, gun safe, medication lockbox, smoke detectors — vary widely.
 If your home already meets LSI standards and you have current CPR certification, the minimum cost is under $200.

 Is the Life Safety Inspection a pass/fail test?